What you get out of this

-- Prepare your emails and social media posts in advance.
+- Prepare your emails (and any corresponding social media posts) in advance.

-- Try to find a reputable hunter within PH and ask them to hunt your product.
+- Try to find a reputable hunter, and ask them to hunt your product.
 Make sure you pass off all your assets to them well in advance of your launch day.

-- Schedule your launch for an early Tuesday, Wednesday, or Thursday morning—at 12am PST.
+- Schedule your launch for a Tuesday, Wednesday, or Thursday morning—at 12am PST.

 - Preview your post in advance.
 If you wouldn't click it, neither will anyone else.

 Read our free content and join our community of 40,000 advanced marketers.

 Free tactical growth guides

 A bi-annual virtual conference with some of the top voices in Growth.